What You’re Really Avoiding When You Obsess over Food and Body

 When I was bulimic I believed that I needed to follow the socially-accepted path of going to university, studying something useful, and then get a socially-accepted and reputable job after graduating.
 At no time were my own hopes and desires even relevant.
 It was all about fitting in and preparing for the next approved thing.

-It’s not to say that those things are not for you.
+It’s not to say that those things are “bad”.
 They’re all good options.
 But they were not the right thing for me at the time.

 I wasn’t in touch with my own essence, I wasn’t expressing what was inside of me – and so I obsessed over food and weight.